AIgree

 source ↗

-• Users must be at least 13, minors need parental consent, and bot-created accounts are not allowed.
+• You must be at least 13, and minors need parental or guardian consent; accounts created by bots/automation are not allowed and will be terminated.

-• You are responsible for all activity on your account and may not use it for illegal, abusive, spam, or unauthorized access activities.
+• You are responsible for all activity through your account and must not use the services for illegal, abusive, or security-circumventing conduct.

-• Proton may suspend, restrict, or terminate accounts for prohibited use, inactivity, excessive resource use, or unpaid plans.
+• The company may suspend, restrict, or delete accounts for unauthorized activity, excessive resource use, inactivity, or inactivity-linked data deletion after 12 months.

-• Free accounts inactive for 12 months may lose access and data after advance notices; paid accounts are treated as active while subscribed.
+• Free accounts inactive for 12 months may have emails, files, calendar entries, and passwords deleted; paid subscriptions are always treated as active.

 Privacy Policy